sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_safety_terminology.md

 and

 **MTTF** stands for Mean Time To Failure

+Is also common to express availability as percentage between uptime and downtime of the system.
+For example a system availability referred as a 99% (two nines) means that over a year its downtime is 3.65 days.

 **DEPENDABILITY**: Is the truthworthiness of a system so there is a justified confidence in the tasks it must perform.